SHOP

 skip to main contentskip to footer

-Penalty points are one of the most common punishments for breaking driving laws in the UK – but how long do they stay on your license?
+Penalty points are one of the most common punishments for breaking driving laws in the UK – but how long do they stay on your licence?

 What are penalty points?

 Penalty points are given out to drivers that break UK driving laws.
-Too many can mean your license is suspended.
+Too many can mean your licence is suspended.

 You can get points on your licence for things like breaking the speed limit or running a red light, and you can only get up to 12 in three years before you’re disqualified from driving for up to three years.